project-sunbird/project-sunbird.github.io/pages/features-documentation/library.md

  ## View Popular Stories

-Popular studies materials are listed here.
+Popular study materials are listed here.

 - Click to view the study materials.
 - Click right or left **Scroll bar** to scroll